MadJlzz/docker-exam/README.md

   - [ ] the application should read its configuration file from `/app/config.yml`
   - [ ] mount its configuration file to `/app/config.yml`
   - [ ] we want to be able to fetch the application logs from your machine
+  - [ ] isolate traffic using container networks

 Small reminders/hints for building the golang app:
 - use the image `golang:1.23` to have access to go building tools